flexmonster/pivot-kibana/README.md

 ## Step 4: See the results

-A new tab with Flexmonster Pivot will be available if you open Kibana.
+A new tab with Flexmonster Pivot will be available if you open Kibana:

 ![Pivot in Kibana](https://www.flexmonster.com/fm_uploads/2019/07/CreateReportKibanaFM.gif)